genesisneo/project-hermes/README.md

 $ gulp --gulpfile ./utilities/deploy.js --creative creatives/creativeName/XX/_123/preview.html
 ```

-This command will split your `preview.html`, separate subscription flow to `default.html` and creative to `index.html`.
+This command will split your `preview.html`.
+Separate subscription flow to `default.html` and creative to `index.html`.

 ### Preview